 Enhanced Recovery after Surgery (ERAS) refers to pathways developed by a multidisciplinary team for a surgical specialty and facility culture that are patient-centered and evidence-based.
 The purpose of the pathways is to help reduce the patients’ surgical stress response, optimize their physiologic function and facilitate their recovery.

 Memorial Hermann has embraced this paradigm shift in post-surgical care by re-examining traditional practices and replacing them with evidence-based best practices when necessary.
 The ERAS program spans general surgery, OB/GYN surgery, colorectal surgery and cardiothoracic procedures.
+A reduction in LOS was seen with an increase in order set compliance.

 Learn more »